 If an unauthorized transaction appears on your statement (but your card or PIN has not been lost or stolen), under federal law you will not be liable for the debit if you report it within 60 days after your account statement is sent to you.
-But if the charge goes unreported for more than 60 days, your money, and future charges by the same person, could be lost.
-There are timelines for the bank to investigate and recredit the missing funds to the account after you make a timely report about the problem.

 The time for you to report is much shorter if your card or PIN has been lost or stolen (2 business days, in order to limit your liability to no more than \$50 of unauthorized charges), so make the report as soon as you learn that your card is missing or your PIN has been stolen.
+If any unauthorized charges go unreported for more than 60 days, your money, and future charges by the same person, could be lost.
+There are timelines for the bank to investigate and recredit the missing funds to the account after you make a timely report about the problem.

-For payroll, government benefit, and prepaid cards
+For payroll, benefits, and prepaid cards

 For these types of cards, your rights vary depending on the card.
 If you suspect information from a payroll, government benefit, or prepaid card was stolen, check with the provider to find out its policy and deadlines for disputing charges.
-Your rights vary depending on the type of card.